 According to the Plant Based Foods Association, ⅓ of Americans are reducing the amount of meat and dairy in their diets.
 Flexitarians (those who go vegan sporadically) represent the largest group for growth in plant-based products.

 A Record of $3.1 Billion Was Invested in Alternative Proteins in 2020.
 (Good Food Institute)

+The latest stats from 2022 show the total sale of plant-based foods in the US reached $8 billion.
 In 2020, refrigerated plant-based meat sales grew 75%.
 Sixty-three percent of US shoppers are high-repeat customers.

-The Most Reluctant Us State in Following the Veganism Trend Is Mississippi.
+The Most Reluctant US State in Following the Veganism Trend Is Mississippi.
 (Vegconomist)

 They’re followed by South Dakota, North Dakota, and Alabama.
 Poverty, tradition, and location (rural or urban) all have a part to play in this.

 A Rise in Veganism Will Have a Positive Impact on the Environment, as 15.4% of Greenhouse Gas Emission Is Caused by Animal Agriculture.
 (FFAC)

 The current practices of meat, egg, and dairy production are not only inefficient but also unsustainable.
 These practices contribute to climate change, environmental degradation, greenhouse gas emissions, and antibiotic resistance, and it’s crucial to take action to address these issues.

 This stat is higher than any influence on the environment by the transport sector.